-Policy E4.
-Building quality
+Policy E4 (a).
+Development and build quality

-Applications for development will be expected to provide secure, high quality, energy efficient design and accessible layouts.
+Applications for development will be expected to provide secure, high quality, energy efficient design and active, green and accessible layouts that enhance the quality of local places, taking account of and reflecting the site's physical context, local character and density to provide good places to live.

-Developments will be permitted where:
+Proposals will be supported where: